Curriculum Overview

 PE

-Students in Key Stage 3 all lessons have a focus of:
+At KS3 all lessons have a focus on:

 • Skill Development – Nurturing the fundamental and advanced skills to competently perform in a broad spectrum of sporting activities.
 We also place great emphasis on creating a safe space for our pupils, with the support of adults, to develop and apply their social communication, interaction and understanding skills.